ChooseWhy Choose This Program?

 Once you graduate, you might follow the footsteps of our distinguished alumni.
 Recent majors have chosen top-notch graduate schools to continue their formal education, are working at international NGOs, or have joined the Peace Corps.
 Spanish graduates work in rural communities focusing on environmental issues, as translators and interpreters, in Mental Health Centers and in Legislative Aides for Council members.
 Some work for the media, and film industries for national and international companies, others are actors, actresses and singers.
 Spanish graduates are also teaching all over the world from China and Thailand to Spain, Argentina, and California; or as close as Baltimore County and City.

 Major & Minor Program Contacts

 Latin American studies minor: Jeanie Murphy

-Florencia Cortés-Conde, Associate Professor & Chair, Hispanic and Latinx Studies: Language, identity and nation; literature and bilingual identity; gender and identity; Spanish in the media; and Spanish in the United States.
+Florencia Cortés-Conde, Associate Professor, Hispanic and Latinx Studies: Language, identity and nation; literature and bilingual identity; gender and identity; Spanish in the media; and Spanish in the United States.

 Viki Zavales Eggert, Associate Professor, Hispanic and Latinx Studies: Peninsular and Latin American Literature and theater.